foy4748/gemini-api-integrate/README.md

   <img src="./doc/images/03_Add_gitignore.png" alt="Add .gitignore file"/>

-- Then go to the (Docs Page)[https://ai.google.dev/docs].
-And go to (Get Started with Node)[https://ai.google.dev/tutorials/get_started_node#add-sdk] and follow instructions.
+- Then go to the [Docs Page](https://ai.google.dev/docs).
+And go to [Get Started with Node](https://ai.google.dev/tutorials/get_started_node#add-sdk) and follow instructions.
 First you can simply install the npm package that they are providing.

 ```console
 npm install @google/generative-ai